 20.3.5 Load Status at the End of the Consecutive 12-Month Monitoring Period

-At the end of each consecutive 12-month monitoring period of a facility’s load, BPA will determine if the metered load at a facility has grown by ten Average Megawatts or more during the preceding consecutive 12-month monitoring period.
+At the end of each consecutive 12-month monitoring period of a load at a facility, BPA will determine if the metered load at the facility has grown by ten Average Megawatts or more during the preceding consecutive 12-month monitoring period.
 To determine load growth for a facility determined to be a CF/CT, BPA will subtract the amount of firm energy contracted for, or committed for the facility, as stated in section 1 of Exhibit D, from the metered load at the facility for the preceding consecutive 12-month monitoring period.

 20.3.5.1 Load Growth By 10 Average Megawatts or More(01/17/25 Version)